 Experimental Green Dog Treat Dough Fail

 I experimented with kiwifruit dog treat dough for a natural green without turning to artificial colouring or green veggies.
 Veggies and carob?
 Bleuch!
 Although I’m sure the dogs would still love it!
-I didn’t want to go crazy with the kiwi, so used it along in combination with banana and other add-ins.
-The resulting dough was a lovely minty green, but it baked up to a muddy greenish brown, which I should have expected.
+I didn’t want to go crazy with the kiwi, so I used it in combination with banana and other add-ins.
+The resulting dough was a lovely minty green, but it baked a muddy greenish brown, which I should have expected.
 Oh well, live and learn.
 The dogs loved the treats and couldn’t care less about the colour.
 They smelled pretty great to the humans, too.
 Plus, assembling and decorating the DIY stacked star Christmas tree treats was a fun success.
 Yay!

 Choosing a Base Dough Recipe

 Anything goes!
 Despite my experimental dough fail, these trees looked beautiful in beige.
 I think they probably looked better than if I had been more successful with my greens, to be honest.
 I think these would also be fabulously festive with a doggy gingerbread as well.
 The stars for the tree can be made using any roll-and-cut dog treat dough.
 If you’re planning to tint, the lighter the dough, the easier it will be to tint true colours.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.

 Making the DIY Stacked Star Christmas Tree Dog Treats

 In addition to the usual baking supplies and materials, you will need a set of star-shaped cookie cutters (affiliate link) or other graduated cutter, like snowflakes or even ordinary circles.
 If you’re feeling extra fancy, there are even special Christmas tree stack cookie cutter sets!
 Stars work great, though.
 A couple of small squeeze bottles or similar are very handy for working with your melted carob and yogurt as well.